-Harassment poisons the work environment for employees.
+Harassment poisons the work environment for employees and other TCDSB stakeholders.
 It negatively affects morale, motivation and job performance.
 It results in increased absenteeism, turnover, inefficiency and loss of productivity.

-The Board is committed to providing a workplace that promotes professionalism and ethical behaviour consistent with its Code of Conduct.
+The Board is committed to providing an environment that promotes professionalism and ethical behaviour consistent with its Code of Conduct.
 It therefore, requires all persons to exercise behaviour that facilitates the creation of a working environment that is conducive to the achievement of excellence and the development of one's potential.
 Harassment constitutes behaviour which undermines the maintenance of a professional workplace.

-Harassment and discrimination as defined in the Harassment and Discrimination in the Workplace policy will not be tolerated by the Board.
+Harassment and discrimination as defined under legislation and in the Harassment and Discrimination policy (H.M.14) will not be tolerated by the Board.
 In keeping with its values and legal responsibilities as an employer, the Board will treat any complaint of harassment and discrimination as a serious matter.